 Start today, firstly, by signing up on MyOwnConference.

-Milica Vojnic is an experienced senior marketing associate at Wisetek who specialises in ensuring businesses are GDPR-compliant.
+Milica Vojnic is a seasoned senior marketing associate at Wisetek, specializing in helping businesses become GDPR-compliant.